OSV-code/Wed_Card/README.md

 ### Update Wedding Details

 **In `index.html`, update:**
-- Names: Search for "Kabir & Diksha" and replace with couple names
+- Names: Search for "..." and replace with couple names
 - Dates: Update all dates (currently set to January 2027)
 - Venue: Update "Amaara Farms, New Delhi" with your venue
 - Address: Update the full venue address in the "Where We Celebrate" section